rougin/slytherin/README.md

 (new Rougin\Slytherin\Application($components))->run();
 ```

-In the example implementation above, you can a package of your choice for a specific component and implement it with a provided interface from Slytherin.
-More information about this can be found in the [Using Interfaces](https://github.com/rougin/slytherin/wiki/Using-Interfaces) section.
+In the example implementation above, you can use a package of your choice for a specific component and implement it with a provided interface from Slytherin.
+More information about this can be found in [Using Interfaces](https://github.com/rougin/slytherin/wiki/Using-Interfaces) section.

 ## Change log